hirak99/video-summarizer/README.md

 # Video Summarizer

+## Project Overview

-This repository contains two closely related projects for building a video summarization pipeline.
+This repository hosts two closely related projects designed to build a scalable video-understanding and summarization pipeline.

 1. **[Flow](./src/flow/README.md)**

-   A robust ML workflow architecture that provides caching, fault tolerance, versioning, and other essential components for scalable pipeline development.
+   A user-friendly DAG-based workflow manager that offers task resumption, caching, logging, error handling, and persistence, ensuring efficient and fault-tolerant execution of machine learning pipelines.

 2. **[Video Summarizer](./src/video_summarizer/README.md)**

-   A video understanding and summarization system that automatically generates highlight reels from collections of raw videos.
+   A video understanding and summarization system that can be used to automatically summarize hours of technical video into 5-minute digest with explanations.

 Here is the main video processing flow this implements.